 Access and referrals are available to all services of Niagara Health, including hepatitis care.

-A Better Choice program, 4 Adams Street, St. Catharines, provides intensive case management to pregnant/parenting women with substance use issues and their family units (ages 0 – 6 years).
+A Better Choice program, 264 Welland Avenue, St. Catharines, provides intensive case management to pregnant/parenting women with substance use issues and their family units (ages 0 – 6 years).